 Her first book, Images of America: Weaverville, was a pictorial history co-authored with her husband, Tim, that was released by Arcadia Publishing in September 2015.
 Their second joint effort, a third edition of Guide to the Natchez Trace Parkway for Menasha Ridge Press, was released in February 2020.

+Taryn has also conducted workshops on writing memoir and creative nonfiction essays, grant-writing for nonprofits, and social media marketing for small businesses.
 In 2005, Taryn earned her MFA in Creative Nonfiction from Goucher College and now works as a grant writer for Communication Mark.
 In 1997, she attended the Summer Publishing Institute at New York University.

 Taryn was born and raised in Western New York, but now lives in Northwest Alabama with her husband, two dogs, and a rabbit.
-She works as a grant writer for nonprofits, sings alto with the Shoals Chamber Singers, enjoys antiquing and estate sales, and makes art whenever she can.
+She keeps the Crimson Clover Vintage booth at Funky Monkey of the Shoals stocked with unique secondhand finds, sings alto and serves on the board of the Shoals Chamber Singers, serves on the board of the Shoals Nonprofit Center, and makes art whenever she can.
 It’s also pretty likely she’ll kick your butt at Scrabble.